RsyncProject/rsync/rsync.1.md

     This option implies the [`--inplace`](#opt) option.

-    Be careful using this, as you should know what devices are present on the receiving side of the transfer, especially if running rsync as root.
+    Be careful using this, as you should know what devices are present on the receiving side of the transfer, especially when running rsync as root.

-    This option is refused by an rsync daemon.
+    This option is refused by default by an rsync daemon.

 0.  `--times`, `-t`